AKC10/AKC10/README.md

 ### 👨‍💻 About Me

 🎓 I'm an international student from **Nepal** pursuing a degree in **Computer Science** at the University of South Dakota.
-🌱 Passionate about building web apps, automating with scripts, and exploring the cloud ☁️.
+🌱 Passionate about building web apps, automating tasks with scripts, and exploring cloud technologies ☁️.
-🌍 Love contributing to open-source, learning new tech, and working on collaborative projects.
+🌍 I enjoy contributing to open-source, learning new tools, and collaborating on meaningful projects.

 ---